3052/dash/internal/dash/readme.md

    1. MPD URL
    2. all parent BaseURL
 17. resolve function should return `*url.URL`
-18. add method to return all Representation, group by id
+18. add method to get all Representation, group by id
 19. add method to get codecs
 20. add method to get height
 21. add method to get width